The Notre Dame Advantage

-- Victoria Meadows ’15 won top prize for poster' presentation at the Morgan State University 21st Annual Undergraduate Research Symposium held in April 2014.
+- Victoria Meadows, Class of 2015, won the top prize for her poster presentation at the Morgan State University 21st Annual Undergraduate Research Symposium held in April 2014.
 She presented work performed in Dr. Ken Sossa's lab on a project that explores insect behavior and experience-induced changes in neuronal activity.

 - Queenstar Akrong ’14 presented a paper entitled “A Sisterhood of Survival: Militarized Rape in the Rwandan Genocide and the Congo Conflict.”

-- Jenny Ashwell ’14 presented a paper on “Addressing the Negative Aspects of Economic Globalization.”
+- Jenny Ashwell, Class of 2015, presented a paper on “Addressing the Negative Aspects of Economic Globalization.”

 - Jillian Childs ’14 presented on “The Captivity Narrative as an Analysis in Gender and Religion.”

-- Samantha Dameron ’14 presented a paper entitled “The Efficacy of Ancient Approaches to Social Change.”
+- Samantha Dameron, Class of 2015, presented a paper entitled “The Efficacy of Ancient Approaches to Social Change.”

-- Denise Mason ‘12, was the winner of the 2014 Albert Clark Award for the best undergraduate paper in this year's competition sponsored by Theta Alpha Kappa.
-Her essay entitled "The Power of Redemption: A Comparison of the Book of Ruth to A Raisin in the Sun," was considered the best from among 37 other papers entered at the undergraduate level.
+- Denise Mason ‘12 was the winner of the 2014 Albert Clark Award for the best undergraduate paper in this year's competition sponsored by Theta Alpha Kappa.
+Her essay, "The Power of Redemption: A Comparison of the Book of Ruth to A Raisin in the Sun," was considered the best from among 37 other papers entered at the undergraduate level.
 A panel of three judges, who all teach at institutions with TAK chapters, made the decision.
-In addition to winning a check for $500 and an award of $100 for the NDMU chapter of TAK, Denise's paper will be published in the fall 2015 issue of the Journal of Theta Alpha Kappa.
-Denise is currently enrolled in the Master of Contemporary Communications Program.
+In addition to winning a check for $500 and an award of $100 for the NDMU chapter of TAK, Denise will see her paper published in the fall 2015 issue of the Journal of Theta Alpha Kappa.
+Denise is currently enrolled in the Master of Arts in Contemporary Communication program at NDMU.

-Dr. Peter Hoffman passes along news of new publications by Brandy Garzel ’11 Biology, a former Sister Alma McNicholas Woman Scientist, who is in the Ph.D. program at University of Maryland's School of Pharmacy.
-"The Role of Bile Salt Export Pump Gene Repression in Drug-Induced Chloestatic Liver Toxicity."
-Drug Metabolism and Disposition.
-March 2014.
-"Metformin Represses Drug-Induced Expression of CYP2B6 by Modulating the Constitutive Androstane Receptor Signaling."
-Molecular Pharmacology.
-February 2014.
+Brandy Garzel ’11, a biology major and former Sister Alma McNicholas Woman Scientist, is in the Ph.D. program at University of Maryland's School of Pharmacy.
+She published "The Role of Bile Salt Export Pump Gene Repression in Drug-Induced Chloestatic Liver Toxicity" in the March 2014 issue of Drug Metabolism and Disposition and "Metformin Represses Drug-Induced Expression of CYP2B6 by Modulating the Constitutive Androstane Receptor Signaling" in the February 2014 issue of Molecular Pharmacology.